Kyza/wallpaper_engine_xwayland/README.md

 ### Window Rules

-In the future the script might set window rules itself, but for now you have to set them yourself.
+In the future this might set window rules itself, but for now you have to set them yourself.

 Each one is named `Wallpaper #N` where `N` is the index of the monitor it's meant for (starting at 1).